BingqingShan/507_finalproject/README.md

 ## Project Description

 My project creates a toolkit of UX Design/Research methods.
 This toolkit can show user a list of design and research methods to help them choose the right one they need in their design and research process.
-There are 3 routes users can explore.
+There are 3 main routes users can explore.
 1)The homepage will randomly select one design/research method and show it on the homepage.
-By clicking on the button, users will see details of the method.
-2)All the methods will be shown on the 2nd route: "/all".
+2)All the methods will be shown on the 2nd route.
 3)The 3rd route will have a form that users can use to add methods into our database and show it on the 2nd route.

 ## How to run